AnimalRescue/AnimalRescue/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AnimalRescue/AnimalRescue?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # AnimalRescue
-AnimalRescue is a community-supported .NET project giving online capabilities to non-profit animal rescue organization.
+AnimalRescue is a community-supported project giving online capabilities to non-profit animal rescue organizations.
 It is intended to provide web-based access to intake, adoption, foster and volunteer management, veterinary services, medical records, and push interfaces to a number of nationwide pet adoption web sites (just to name a few)

 ## Developer Workflow

 The project management board currently resides at github.com/AnimalRescue and is being developed by the original team at this time.
 After the initial structure and code base are created, the GitHub repository will be open for pull requests from the community at large.

-Our current goal is to create this system using the .NET vNext architecture so that it can be deployed on a 'nix system and run in Azure.
-Time will tell if this goal is possible...vNext is in beta at the time of this writing.
+Our current goal is to create this system using bootstrap, angularjs, nodejs, and knex that can be deployed on  and run in the clound.

 ###Abbreviations used are: